-Estadio Único Ciudad de la Plata is a state-owned stadium in the city of La Plata that is currently the home of Estudiantes de la Plata.
+Estadio Único Ciudad de la Plata is a state-owned stadium in the city of La Plata that between 2006 and 2019 was the home of Estudiantes de la Plata.

 The first steps towards construction of a stadium for the city of La Plata were taken in 1947 when a plot of land was secured and a sports complex was built.
 In the mid 1970s, the city considered building a stadium for the 1978 World Cup, but plans led to nothing.

 The project was picked up again in the late 1980s, and after a long process construction of the new stadium started in 1998.
 However, soon after an economic crisis hit Argentina and building works were forced to a halt due to funding problems.

 Works got resumed again in 2003 and Estadio Ciudad de la Plata officially opened on 7 June of that year, though the planned roof had not been installed yet.

 Initially, both clubs from La Plata, Estudiantes and Gimnasia, decided to stay at their own ground, but when these failed to meet safety requirements in 2006, they were forced to move to Estadio Ciudad de la Plata.

 After Gimnasia had made the necessary changes to its Estadio Juan Carlos Zerillo in 2008, it moved back to its traditional home.

-Estudiantes had intended to build a new stadium in place of its Estadio Jorge Luis Hirschi, but legal challenges meant that the stadium has yet to be built.
-The club still hopes to eventually move to a new stadium, and after creating a legal opening in 2011 it is currently studying the financial viability of the project.
+Estudiantes had intended to build a new stadium in place of its Estadio Jorge Luis Hirschi, but legal challenges meant that the project stalled and it took Estudiantes until 2019 to move back to their traditional home.

 In 2008, the governor of the Buenos Aires province decided to complete the unfinished works on the stadium, including the construction of the roof and several VIP facilities.
 The renovated stadium opened early 2011.